 What do you think is the biggest threat to the success of small businesses in America today?

 Small dreams.
 I believe too many people are afraid to dream big.
-They have God-given talents that they hold back due to fear and small dreams.
-My husband Dennis taught me to dream big.
-He eased me out of my comfort zone with his big dreams.
-Sometimes I went kicking and screaming while holding onto the edges of my comfort, but over the years I have learned to jump in blindly with both feet behind him.
+Sometimes I went kicking and screaming while holding onto the edges of my comfort towards dreams, but over the years I have learned to jump in blindly with both feet behind him.
 The worst that can happen is that we can fail.
 We have failed many times.
 But we get back up, reinvent, refocus and start again the next day.

 What is one of the biggest mistakes you’ve made in business and how did you overcome it?